pomsky-lang/pomsky/README.md

 You can contribute by using rulex and providing feedback.
 If you find a bug or have a question, please create an issue.

 I also gladly accept code contributions.
-If you want to contribute, please upvote or comment on [this issue](https://github.com/Aloso/rulex/issues/9), so I will prioritize documenting the code and writing a Contributor's Guide.
+To make sure that CI succeeds, please run `cargo fmt`, `cargo clippy` and `cargo test` before creating a pull request.

 ## License